 - During your carriage ride, you can stop on Main Street and re-enact the iconic Mackinac kiss!

-- So many incredible places for your ceremony: Mackinac is home to the world’s longest porch at the Grand Hotel, the “Somewhere in Time” Gazebo from the 1980 movie of that name starring Jane Seymour and Christopher Reeve, and the historic Fort Holmes on the island’s highest point.
+- There are so many incredible places for your ceremony: Mackinac Island is home to the world’s longest porch at Grand Hotel, the “Somewhere in Time” Gazebo from the 1980 movie starring Jane Seymour and Christopher Reeve and the historic Fort Holmes on the island’s highest point.
 You can say your “I dos” on the cannon platform at the Revolutionary War-era Fort Mackinac, on the beach at British Landing with the Mackinac Bridge in the background or in a butterfly conservatory accompanied by colorful little guests with wings.
 For a church ceremony, options include the historic Mission Church, which is the oldest surviving church building in Michigan, and Ste.
 Anne Catholic Church, where the names of brides and grooms are added to the parish register that dates back to the 1600s.

 - Of course, flowers are a big part of every wedding.
 It just so happens that Mackinac Island is home to some of the oldest and largest lilac stems in the world.
-There’s even a festival each June to celebrate the flowers that flourish all over the island and fill the air with their pleasing fragrance.
+There’s even a festival each June to celebrate the flowers that flourish all over Mackinac Island and fill the air with their pleasing fragrance.

 - World-famous Mackinac Island Fudge is among the reasons a little island in northern Michigan has become one of America’s favorite summer destinations, and it’s partly why Expedia has named Mackinac one of the Most Tourist-Friendly Cities in the U.S. When it comes to wedding favors for your guests, what could be better than authentic Mackinac Island Fudge?

-- Speaking of guests, they’ll appreciate the wide variety of activities to enjoy on Mackinac while attending a destination wedding.
-In addition to cute downtown shops, unique downtown nightlife, and historic lodging facilities, the island encompasses a state park that once was the country’s second national park.
-More than 80 percent of Mackinac is public land with opportunities to explore by hiking, biking, kayaking, horseback riding and so much more.
-Staying on Mackinac is truly a special experience, and one that will make many memorable moments for you and your guests.
+- Speaking of guests, they’ll appreciate the wide variety of activities to enjoy on Mackinac Island while attending a destination wedding.
+In addition to cute downtown shops, unique downtown nightlife, and historic places to stay, Mackinac Island encompasses a state park that once was the country’s second national park.
+More than 80% of Mackinac Island is public land with opportunities to explore by hiking, biking, kayaking, horseback riding and so much more.
+Staying on Mackinac Island is truly a special experience, and one that will make many memorable moments for you and your guests.